 This compost contains EM so it has billions of beneficial bacteria to make plants healthier, help them grow faster and produce higher yields, and to help them be more resistant to diseases and pests.
 A little goes a long way!

-Since this mail order company is based in Tucson and we can get the Organic Compost Plus by the truckload, we mix it in with our soil whenever we plant something.
-But if you buy a smaller amount, you can soak some in water overnight and then use it as a compost tea and apply it as a foliar spray.
+Arbico Organics is a mail order company based in Tucson and we can get the Organic Compost Plus by the truckload, we mix it in with our soil whenever we plant something.
+If you purchase a smaller amount, you can soak some in water overnight and then use it as a compost tea and apply it as a foliar spray.
 You wouldn’t want to soak it more than a day though or you might kill some of the beneficial bacteria in it.